pandas-dev/pandas/doc/source/user_guide/10min.rst

    s = pd.Series([1, 3, 5, np.nan, 6, 8])
    s

-:class:`Dataframe` is a 2-dimensional labeled data structure with columns of potentially different types.
-You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
-Like Series, DataFrame accepts many different kinds of input such as: Dicts of 1D ndarrays lists, dicts or series, along with 2-D numpy.ndarray, Structured or record ndarray, and another DataFrame.

 Creating a :class:`DataFrame` by passing a NumPy array, with a datetime index using :func:`date_range` and labeled columns: